 - Less updates and less immediate updates.
 Mitigation: BLU/Bold phones are so cheap, just upgrade to a new phone with the latest version of Android every year.
 Since the original cost is so low, depreciation is so low (even at ~50%/year, or ~$100, assuming you resell the old device) that you can do so.
 That way you always get the latest hardware and a shiny new toy, including new batteries that degrade over time for all phones.

 - Right now has Android Pie whereas the Essential phone already got the Android 10 update.
 But after using Android 10, it seems its main advantage is system-wide dark mode, which saves battery on AMOLED displays and is less blinding at night.
 It’s not a significant advantage because many apps (regardless of Android version) can be set to dark mode already.
+There’s also a developers setting in Android Pie for activating system-wide dark mode.
 I’m not missing Android 10 going back to Pie.

 - Its 18W fast-charger is slower than Essential’s 27W one.
 But it still charges very fast and has better battery life.
 It also supports convenient 10W wireless charging.